SystemsApproach/foundation/performance.rst

 this might be “whatever I can get”; for others, it might be some fixed number (preferably not more than the available link bandwidth); and for others, it might be a number that varies with time.
-We will provide more on this topic later in this section.
+We will provide more on this topic later in this chapter.

 While you can talk about the bandwidth of the network as a whole, sometimes you want to be more precise, focusing, for example, on the